Toothache Overview (cont.)

 Are home remedies effective for a toothache?

-Generally, home remedies are only effective as a temporary measure to calm a toothache and are not intended to cure.
-Over-the-counter pain medicines such as nonsteroidal anti-inflammatory drugs, such as ibuprofen (Advil or Aleve), taken on a schedule can provide relief.
+Generally, home remedies are only effective as a temporary measure to calm a toothache and are not intended to cure a toothache.
+Over-the-counter pain medicines such as ibuprofen (Advil) or naproxen (Aleve) are called nonsteroidal anti-inflammatory drugs and are best taken on a schedule to provide pain relief.
+Acetaminophen (Tylenol) is an alternative painkiller.
+In some cases, alternating doses of ibuprofen and acetaminophen is effective.

 One should avoid chewing on the affected tooth/area and minimize extreme temperatures of hot and cold.
 Keeping the area clean and free of food debris may help as well.